fahmed0710/Digit-Sum-Graphs/docs/app_users/README.md

 ## Home Screen
 When users land on the site, they’ll be greeted by the home screen.
 There is a navigation menu at the top where users have the option to log in or go to a game.
 There is a description of the game, as well as an example of how to play.
 Users will have the option to ‘Play Now!’.

+## Navigation Menu
+On each page, users have a navigation menu at the top right corner.
+From there, they will see links that lead to Home, Login, or Game.
+If users are logged in, they will also see a Dashboard link, as well as a Logout link.

 ## Login Modal
 When users click on the navigation menu and then select ‘Login’, they will be shown the login modal, where they can login to a pre-existing account by providing the correct credentials associated with said account.